You have probably heard the expression “customer churn” a number of times. But do you know what it is?

-This could, for example, mean a cancellation of a subscription, ending of a membership, closure of an account of some sort, not renewing a service agreement or contract and even a customer deciding to buy his or her groceries in another store.
+This could, for example, mean cancellation of a subscription, ending of a membership, closure of an account of some sort, not renewing a service agreement or contract and even a customer deciding to buy his or her groceries in another store.

 Customer churn is an agonizing reality that affects all businesses at some point.
 Not even the largest or most successful companies are spared from customers’ defection.
-It is important for a lasting and sustainable business growth to understand what has caused previously loyal customers and users to abandon ship and find a new provider instead of your business.
+It is important for lasting and sustainable business growth to understand what has caused previously loyal customers and users to abandon ship and find a new provider instead of your business.

 Just like most things that can be calculated and measured, it is also possible to do this with your customer churn in a number of ways, so that you can find out:

 - The total number of lost customers within a specific time frame

-- The percentage of lost customer within a specific time frame
+- The percentage of lost customers within a specific time frame

 - The recurring business value that is lost

 - The percentage of the recurring business value that is lost

 The big question is: How do you reduce your customer churn?